vgteam/vg/README.md

 As with `vg call`, it is best to compute snarls separately and pass them in with `-r` when working with large graphs.

+### Transcriptomic analysis

+`vg` has a number of tools to support transcriptomic analyses with spliced graphs (i.e. graphs that have annotated splice junctions added as edges into the graph).
+These edges can be added into an existing graph using `vg rna`.
+We can then perform splice-aware mapping to these graphs using `vg mpmap`. `vg` developers have also made a tool for haplotype-aware transcript quantification based on these tools in [`rpvg`](https://github.com/jonassibbesen/rpvg).
+The easiest way to start this pipeline is to use the `vg autoindex` subcommand to make indexes for `vg mpmap`. `vg autoindex` creates indexes for mapping from common interchange formats like FASTA, VCF, and GTF.

+More information is available in the [wiki page on transcriptomics](https://github.com/vgteam/vg/wiki/Transcriptomic-analyses).

 ### Command line interface

 A variety of commands are available:

+- *autoindex*: construct graphs and indexes for other tools from common interchange file formats
 - *construct*: graph construction
-- *view*: conversion (dot/protobuf/json/GFA)
 - *index*: index features of the graph in a disk-backed key/value store
-- *find*: use an index to find nodes, edges, kmers, or positions
+- *map*: mapp reads to a graph
+- *giraffe*: fast, haplotype-based mapping of reads to a graph
+- *mpmap*: short read mapping and multipath alignment (optionally spliced)
+- *surject*: project graph alignments onto a linear reference
+- *augment*: adds variation from aligned reads into the graph
+- *call*: call variants from an augmented graph
+- *rna*: spliced graph construction and indexing
+- *convert*: convert graph and alignment formats
+- *combine*: combine graphs
+- *chunk*: extract or break into subgraphs
+- *ids*: node ID manipulation
+- *sim*: simulate reads by walking paths in the graph
+- *prune*: prune graphs to restrict their path complexity
+- *snarls*: find bubble-like motifs in a graph
+- *mod*: various graph transformations
+- *filter*: filter reads out of an alignment
+- *deconstruct*: create a VCF from variation in the graph
 - *paths*: traverse paths in the graph
-- *align*: local alignment
-- *map*: global alignment (kmer-driven)
 - *stats*: metrics describing graph properties
-- *join*: combine graphs (parallel)
-- *concat*: combine graphs (serial)
-- *ids*: id manipulation
-- *kmers*: generate kmers from a graph
-- *sim*: simulate reads by walking paths in the graph
-- *mod*: various transformations of the graph
-- *surject*: force graph alignments into a linear reference space
-- *msga*: construct a graph from an assembly of multiple sequences
-- *validate*: determine if graph is valid
-- *filter*: filter reads out of an alignment
-- *augment*: adds variation from aligned reads into the graph
-- *call/genotype*: call variants from an augmented graph

 ## Implementation notes